dabund24/Zug/README.md

 A web application assisting users of public transport in Germany on planning longer journeys with transfers.

-Users can investigate possible transfers in a very detailed way in order to prepare for delays/cancellations in advance and/or incorporate longer stays into their journey.
+Users can investigate possible transfers in a detailed way in order to prepare for delays/cancellations in advance and/or incorporate longer stays into their journey.
 This is achieved by fetching journeys between all selected stopovers from [`Hafas`](https://de.wikipedia.org/wiki/HAFAS) and visualizing how they relate to each other in an interactive diagram.

-This app is intended to be some sort of hybrid between [DB Navigator](https://bahn.de) and [Time-Space Train Planner (TSTP)](https://github.com/traines-source/time-space-train-planner)
+This app is intended to be some sort of hybrid between [DB Navigator](https://bahn.de) and [Time-Space Train Planner (TSTP)](https://github.com/traines-source/time-space-train-planner).

 ## Features

 This app can...

-- find possible sub-journeys between up to five stations (as of now)
+- find possible sub-journeys between multiple stations, addresses and poi

 - visualize temporal relations between these sub-journeys